Skip to main content

 How repayments are made through PAYE

 If you work as an employee and pay tax and National Insurance through the Pay As You Earn (PAYE) Scheme, your employer will calculate and subtract student loan repayments due each pay period, based on your earnings for that period.
-The Student Loans Company will advise HM Revenue & Customs (HMRC) when you are due to begin repayment.
+The Student Loans Company will advise HM Revenue and Customs (HMRC) when you are due to begin repayment.

 Your employer's role